-Type of fee or cost Amount How and when paid Ongoing annual fees and costs 1 Administration 0.22% p.a.
-This fee is capped at \$1,100 p.a. of your additional account balance and deducted from your additional accumulation account effective on the last day of every month. fees and costs Nil 2 Administration costs paid from reserves, that are not otherwise charged as administration fees.
-These costs are not directly charged to your account, but have reduced the reserve balance held by the Fund to cover future administration costs. and costs ^{2,3} from , depending on the daily unit prices Investment fees are deducted from the underlying asset value and reflected in the daily unit prices applied to your account.
+Type of fee or cost Amount How and when paid Ongoing annual fee s and costs 1 Administration 0.19% p.a.
+This fee is capped at \$950 p.a. of your additional accumulation account balance and deducted from your additional accumulation account effective on the last day of every month. fees and costs Nil 2 Administration costs paid from reserves, that are not otherwise charged as administration fees.
+These costs are not directly charged to your account, but have reduced the reserve balance held by the Fund to cover future administration costs. and costs ^{$2,3$} depending on your the do Investment fees are deducted from the underlying asset value and reflected in the daily unit prices applied to your account.
 The fee depends on the investment option which applies to you.
-Transaction costs 2 Estimated to range from , depending on your investment options Transaction costs are deducted from the underlying asset value and reflected in the daily unit prices applied to your account.
-The estimate is based on the financial year ending 30 June 2023.
-Member activity rela ated fees and costs Buy-sell spread fee Nil Not applicable Not applicable Switching fee Nil Not applicable Other fees and costs Refer to 'Additional explanation of fees and costs'. anation of fees and costs'.
+Transaction costs 2 Estimated to range from 0.00% to 0.14%, depending on your investment options Transaction costs are deducted from the underlying asset value and reflected in the daily unit prices applied to your account.
+The estimate is based on the financial year ending 30 June 2025.
+Member activity rel ated fees and costs Buy-sell spread

+Buy-sell spread fee Nil Not applicable

+Switching fee Nil Not applicable

+Other fees and costs Refer to Additional explanation of fees and costs section.

-- 1 If your account balance is less than \$6,000 at the end of the income year, certain fees and costs charged to you in relation to administration and investment are capped at 3% of the account balance.
-Any amount charged in excess of that cap must be refunded to you. - 2 These amounts are calculated based wholly or in part on previous financial year(s).
+1 If your account balance is less than \$6,000 at the end of the income year, certain fees and costs charged to you in relation to administration and investment are capped at 3% of the account balance.
+Any amount charged in excess of that cap must be refunded to you.

+2 These amounts are calculated based wholly or in part on previous financial year(s).
 The actual amount will change from year to year and may be more or less than the amount shown.
-More details are set out under 'Additional explanation of fees and costs'. - 3 Investment fees and costs include an amount of 0.00% to 0.03% (0.02% for MySuper) for estimated performance fees.
-The calculation basis for this amount is set out under 'Additional explanation of fees and costs'.
+More details are set out under Additional explanation of fees and costs.

+3 Investment fees and costs include an amount of 0.00% to 0.04% for estimated performance fees.
+The calculation basis for this amount is set out under Additional explanation of fees and costs.